 Panthers recognized by USTFCCCA as All-Academic Teams

 Both programs were honored by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) by being named All-Academic Teams.
-This is the third straight year the women's team earned the honor, while the men are recognized for the second consecutive time.
+This is the fourth straight year the women's team earned the distinction, while the men are honored for the third consecutive time.

 For a team to be considered it must have competed and compiled a team score at an NCAA Regional meet and have a minimum cumulative GPA of 3.10 on a 4.00 scale.
-In total, 388 NCAA Division III teams were honored; 221 women's programs and 167 men's teams.
-The Panther men compiled a team GPA of 3.21, while the women posted a 3.52, both of which are the highest in program history.
+In total, 393 NCAA Division III programs were honored; 215 women's programs and 178 men's teams.
+The Panther men compiled a team GPA of 3.24, while the women posted a 3.20.

 – 30 –